-Morningstar Wealth Administration Limited ("WAL" or "the Firm") is authorised and regulated by the Financial Conduct Authority ("FCA" or "the regulator") in the United Kingdom.
+Morningstar Wealth Administration Limited ("WAL" or "the Firm") is an investment management firm incorporated in England and Wales and regulated by the Financial Conduct Authority (FCA) as a MiFID (Markets in Financial Instruments Directive) Investment Firm.
 WAL administers the Discretionary Platform Service which provides advisers and wealth managers with an online platform through which they can provide end-to-end discretionary investment management solutions to their clients.
-WAL is categorised as a MIFIDPRU investment firm as defined by the FCA and subject to the Prudential sourcebook for MIFID Investment Firms.
-As per MIFIDPRU 1.2, WAL is classified as a non-Small and Non-Interconnected ("Non-SNI") firm.
+The Company does not meet the FCA definition of a small and non-interconnected investment firm ("SNI") as set out in the MIFDPRU rules and is therefore required to provide additional disclosure around governance arrangements, capital resources and requirements and remuneration as a non-SNI in line with MIFIDPRU 8 requirements.
+These disclosures are not required to be subject to an independent external audit.